 Can I transfer out of my pension plan?

 You can transfer all or part of your pension plan to another registered pension scheme at any time.

 You may be able to transfer some or all of the investments held in your Freetrade SIPP to your new pension plan if it is also able to hold those investments.
 Otherwise your investments will have to be sold and a cash transfer made.

-Currently you will need to transfer some or all of your pension fund in the Freetrade SIPP to another pension plan in order to take benefits.
-The type of benefits you can typically take from a pension plan are summarised below but you should check the terms and conditions of any alternative pension plan
+Currently you will need to transfer some or all of your Pension Fund in the Freetrade SIPP to another pension plan in order to take your pension benefits.
+The type of benefits you can typically take from a pension plan are summarised below but you should check the terms and conditions of any alternative pension plan.

-You may take benefits from a pension plan from age 55.
+You may take benefits from a pension plan from age 55, rising to 57 from 6 April 2028.
 You may also take benefits earlier if you suffer serious ill health or an illness or an accident which leaves you permanently unable to carry out your current occupation and you cease that occupation.

-If you are 50 or over the Government provides a free and impartial service to help you understand what your choices are and how they work.
-This can be accessed online, over the telephone or face to face - see www.pensionwise.gov.uk.
+On reaching age 50, you can use Pension Wise from MoneyHelper, a free and impartial government backed service, to help you understand what your pension benefit choices are and how they work.
+This service can be accessed via https://www.moneyhelper.org.uk/en/pensions-and-retirement/pension-wise.

 It is strongly recommended that prior to accessing your pension benefits you seek advice from a suitably qualified financial adviser or obtain guidance from Pension Wise.